CodeMarie/final-project-part-2-dash-app/README.md

 ## Data Files
 Please refer to Dash-Project Part-One which informs further about the data cleansing of the original raw data.
 The files imported from this process are csv files utilised by the Dashboard Application.
+The can be found within the csv_clean folder

 Note the brief informs of city information which is not available, as county information was, this was looked at in raw data however, as county is part of region, this was duplicating and excessive to the user in the graphs in creation of the dash app e.g. for Brief 1 there is already a graph for Top Product for Region Bottom Product for Region and Top Product Category for Region and Top Product Category for Region let alone duplicate these 4 to provide 8 graphs for one Brief question.
 As County forms part of the Region this was illustrated for top and bottom figures with the raw data for County still available.